Mountains and Lakes in Japan

 The explored part of cave is over 2.5 km long.

-Lake Tazawa (田沢湖, Akita Pref.) is a round lake about 6 km in diameter.
+Lake Tazawa is a small round lake about 6 km in diameter.

-Mount Zao (蔵王) is a group of many volcanoes between Yamagata and Miyagi Prefectures, and the highest peak is 1,841 m high.
+Mount Zao is a group of many volcanoes between Yamagata and Miyagi Prefectures.

 The mountains have some scenic spots and hot springs.